GL_Discover Hub_Stocks_1920x1280_TraderGray_03

 A guide to investing in US equities

 The US stock market is the biggest in the world.
-In fact, the money traded across US stock exchanges accounts for more than 50% of the global equity market’s $95 trillion value.
+The US accounts for a significant share of global equity market value.
 This, coupled with the fact that major companies, including Amazon, Google, and Tesla, are all listed in the US, makes it an attractive proposition for investors.

 What are equities?

-Equities is another way of saying stock.
+Equities is another way of referring to shares (stock) in a company.
 When you buy stock in a company (i.e. individual shares), you gain some equity in it.
 When we refer to US equities, we’re talking about stock in companies listed on US exchanges.

 Buying shares in these companies means you have a stake in their performance.
 If they publish strong quarterly reports and revenue is high, the likelihood is that their share prices will be bullish.
 That’s good news for you because, as we’ve said, you have equity (a stake) in the company.

 Of course, the reverse is also true.
 Poor performances can cause a company’s stock to lose value.
 That means the value of your investment will also decrease.
-There are ways to counter this, such as taking a short position, nonetheless, in general when you buy equities, the value of your investment is directly linked to the value of the company’s share price.
+Some strategies aim to hedge price falls (for example, taking short positions), but these strategies have their own risks and can lead to losses.
+In general when you buy equities, the value of your investment is linked to the value of the company’s share price.

 Defining the US equity market